What we can support

 - Suitability of the development activity for your needs

-- On-going benefits for your organisation/your sector/the community
+- Ongoing benefits for your organisation and/or the community

-- Opportunities to share new and innovative work, outcomes and experience
+- Opportunities to share the knowledge and skills gained

 - Involvement of your Board, staff and volunteers

-- Affordability, a sound budget and the inclusion of other income sources
+- A sound budget and the inclusion of other income sources

 - Your latest Annual Report if you have one, or AGM minutes if you don’t and the most recent audited financial statements